 Along with drug trafficking and arms dealing, human trafficking has been described as one of the most profitable crimes in the world.
 A 2003 address to the United Nations by US President George W. Bush demonstrates the substantial attention garnered by human trafficking in international politics.
-In his speech, Bush said, “There’s a special evil in the abuse and exploitation of the most innocent and vulnerable.
+In his speech, Bush said: “There’s a special evil in the abuse and exploitation of the most innocent and vulnerable.
 The trade in human beings for any purpose must not be allowed to thrive in our time.”
 As this statement suggests, the issue of human trafficking has been cast alongside the proverbial “war” against terrorism, narcotics, and human smuggling.
 Furthermore, in recent years, the issue of human trafficking has become a major focal point for international and national policy concerns, and for a growing number of special interest groups and organizations.
 Yet the high standing of human trafficking has also made it vulnerable to a variety of political agendas.
-Although the practice of human trafficking has a long history, it has only been since the enactment of the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (part of the Palermo Protocols) in 2000 that there has been a concerted effort to examine and evaluate interventions to counter human trafficking.
+Although the practice of human trafficking has a long history, it has only been since the enactment of the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (part of the Palermo Protocols) in 2000 that a concerted effort has been made to examine and evaluate interventions to counter human trafficking.
 While it has been widely acknowledged as a crime that challenges fundamental human rights, the issue of human trafficking remains mired in a number of pragmatic legal, social, and political challenges.

 Textbooks and Journal Issues